StephenBurke/college_analysis/README.md

 ## How to contribute

-1. Ask to be asigned to an issue
+1. Fork this repository
-2. Fork a copy of the repository
+2. Create a new branch
 3. Fix issue
+4. Commit and push to the new branch
-4. Submit pull request
+5. Submit a pull request

 ## Dependencies